AssadAnabosi/AssadAnabosi/README.md

 <ul>
 <li align="left"><a href="https://github.com/AssadAnabosi/Manager">Manager App</a>: Full Stack MERN App That is deployed and used on a daily basis for my family's workshop.</li>
+<li align="left"><a href="https://github.com/AssadAnabosi/Manager-2.0">Manager API - 2.0</a>: 2nd Version of the API with a much cleaner code base, and higher coding standards.</li>
 <li align="left"><a href="https://github.com/AssadAnabosi/Auth-API">Auth-API</a>: Express Authentication API, With reset password capability.</li>
 </ul>